 If you are looking for a good deal… And alliance restrictions are too confining… But you don’t have time to do all the work yourself… And you’re ok with planning a whole trip before you go and paying the penalties for changing your mind...
 Choose Airtreks!

 If you need the lowest possible fares… Or want to do tons of overland travel...
 Or you hate the idea of planning your whole trip at once… And if you have the time and patience to buy several cheap international point to point tickets either all at once or as you travel… DIY it!

 And you won't forget your travel insurance, right?
 I use World Nomads whenever I travel and recommend it if you're under 66 (70 in some countries).
 If that birthday has come and gone, click here for travel insurance recommendations that cover you at any age.

 Hi!
-I'm Leyla and I've been running Women on the Road since 2007, providing inspiration and advice to solo women travelers around the world.
+I'm Leyla and I've been providing inspiration and advice to solo women travelers since 2007 through Women on the Road.
 At 66, I travel on my own whenever I can, wherever I can, and I'm out to show women that independent travel is rewarding, fun and incredibly enriching.
-A former foreign correspondent and diplomat, I've visited more than 90 countries - but the more I see the more I want to see!
+A former foreign correspondent and diplomat, I've visited more than 90 countries.
+And counting.